 C- 2.7.3 Procedure

-Moisten 0.2 g of coated material of Ksharasutra and 0.05 g Turmeric, each separately, with 0.5 ml % v /v hydrochloric acid for 5 min.
-Extract each separately with 4 x 5 ml acetone by vortexing for 30 s, at 0, 5th and 10th min.
+Moisten 0.2 g of coated material of Ksharasutra and 0.05 g Turmeric, each separately, with 0.5 ml percent v /v hydrochloric acid for 5 min.
+Extract each separately with 4 × 5 ml acetone by vortexing for 30 s, at 0, 5th and 10th min.
 Pool the respective extracts, filter and make up the volume to 25 ml using acetone.
 Read the absorbance of each extract after suitable dilution, at 418 nm against acetone Blank.

-Calculate the percentage of Turmeric in the coated material of Ksharasutra using the absorbance of Reference Turmeric.
+Calculate the percentage of turmeric in the coated material of Ksharasutra using the absorbance of reference turmeric.

 C- 2.8 Curcumin